-Throughout the year ending 31 July 2021, the College's Remuneration Committee was comprised of four members of the Corporation, which has increased to five members from 01 August 2021.
+Throughout the year ending 31 July 2022, the College's Remuneration Committee was comprised of five members of the Corporation.
 Members of the Committee are appointed annually by the Corporation through its review of the Standing Orders for the Corporation and its Committees, taking into consideration individual members' skills and expertise.
 Membership included the Chair of the Corporation, but excluded the Principal, staff and student members.
 Other members (excluding staff and student members) may attend as observers as appropriate and the Committee may co-opt members onto the Committee, as and when required.
-There were two scheduled meetings of the Committee, held on 06 October 2020 and 09 March 2021, with target attendance set at 65% for committees that meet fewer than three times per year.
+There were two scheduled meetings of the Committee, held on 05 October 2021 and 22 February 2022, with target attendance set at 65% for committees that meet fewer than three times per year.
 Membership and attendance are set out in the table below; both the Principal and Governance Adviser and Clerk were in attendance at both meetings.

-20/21 Possible Attendance 20/21 Actual Attendance 20/21 Attendance %
+21/22 Possible Attendance 21/22 Actual Attendance 21/22 Attendance %

-Remuneration Committee Mee 120001111111111111111111111111111111111
+Remuneration Committee Mee ting: 05 October 2021 and 22 February 2022

 Thelma Aye 2 2 100%

 Ian Haines 2 2 100%

 Yak Patel 2 2 100%

-Claire Povah 2 1 50%
+Claire Povah 2 2 100%

+Jane Taylor 2 2 100%

-Average College Attendance 8 7 88%
+Average College Attendance 10 10 100%

-The Committee's sole responsibilities are to consider and advise the Corporation on the appointment, grading, suspension, dismissal and determination of the pay and conditions of service of the holders of senior posts and the Governance Adviser and Clerk, including, where the Governance Adviser and Clerk is, or is to be appointed as, a member of staff, the Governance Adviser and Clerk's appointment, grading, suspension, dismissal and determination of pay in the capacity of a member of staff.
+The Committee's sole responsibilities are to consider and advise the Corporation on the appointment, grading, suspension, dismissal and determination of the pay and conditions of service of the holders of senior posts, including, where the Governance Adviser and Clerk is, or is to be appointed as, a member of staff, the Governance Adviser and Clerk's appointment, grading, suspension, dismissal and determination of pay in the capacity of a member of staff.
 In carrying out its responsibilities, the Committee takes full account of the Association of Colleges 'Senior Postholder Remuneration Code', which was formally adopted by the Corporation on 24 September 2019.
-In addition, the Committee will also ensure that objectives are set annually for senior postholders and the Chair of the Remuneration Committee, along with the Chair of the Corporation, undertakes an annual and mid-year review of performance against these objectives.
+In addition, the Committee will also ensure that objectives are set annually for Senior Post Holders and the Chair of the Remuneration Committee, along with the Chair of the Corporation, undertakes an annual and mid-year review of performance against these objectives.

-Senior postholders are appointed by the Corporation.
-Lancaster & Morecambe College has three designated senior posts:
+Senior Post Holders are appointed by the Corporation.
+Lancaster & Morecambe College has four designated senior posts:

 - Governance Adviser and Clerk

 - Principal and Chief Executive

 - Vice Principal Finance and Resources and nominated Deputy Principal

+- Vice Principal Progress and Performance

-The Corporation, through its Remuneration Committee, has a responsibility to ensure that senior postholders receive fair, appropriate and justifiable levels of remuneration, whilst recognising the importance of recruiting and retaining the best staff to deliver the College's strategic aims and the best outcomes for students, the community and employers.
-At its meeting held on 20 October 2020, the Corporation approved the introduction of the Senior Postholder Remuneration Policy, which brings together the current existing guidance and practice in use by the Remuneration Committee and Corporation, to ensure decisions taken in relation to senior postholder remuneration demonstrate transparency, fairness, equality, affordability and value for money, reflect the level of responsibility and skills required and are in line with the requirements of the Association of Colleges 'Senior Postholder Remuneration Code'.
+The Corporation, through its Remuneration Committee, has a responsibility to ensure that Senior Post Holders receive fair, appropriate and justifiable levels of remuneration, whilst recognising the importance of recruiting and retaining the best staff to deliver the College's strategic aims and the best outcomes for students, the community and employers.
+At its meeting held on 20 October 2020, the Corporation approved the introduction of the Senior Post Holder Remuneration Policy, which brings together the current existing guidance and practice in use by the Remuneration Committee and Corporation, to ensure decisions taken in relation to Senior Post Holder remuneration demonstrate transparency, fairness, equality, affordability and value for money, reflect the level of responsibility and skills required and are in line with the requirements of the Association of Colleges 'Senior Postholder Remuneration Code'.